spof/spof.io/content/post/compose-mesos.md

 |Chronos|http://192.168.59.103:4400|

 [Mesos](http://mesos.apache.org/) is our brain for the scheduling and placement of tasks around the cluster.
-[Marathon](https://mesosphere.github.io/marathon/) is our way to interact with Mesos through deployment definitions such as `microbot_v1.json`
-[Chronos](http://mesos.github.io/chronos/) is a distributed cron system for scheduling tasks around your cluster.
+[Marathon](https://mesosphere.github.io/marathon/) is our way to interact with Mesos through deployment definitions such as `microbot_v1.json` and [chronos](http://mesos.github.io/chronos/) is a distributed cron system for scheduling tasks around your cluster.

 ## Sending Your First Deployment
-We will start by sending our deployment to Marathon using simply a curl command.
-There is a great CLI tool called [marathonctl](https://github.com/shoenig/marathonctl), but we will simply use curl for this example.
+We will start by sending our deployment to Marathon using a simple curl command.
+There is also a great CLI tool called [marathonctl](https://github.com/shoenig/marathonctl), but we will simply use curl for this example to better learn what is happening.

 From within compose-mesos, we can run: